Ledley King: 2006–2012

 Harry Redknapp said of King's knee injury:

 "There's no cure.
 There's no cartilage, nothing to operate on.
 It's just bone on bone.
 So it's just a question of managing it.
 It swells up after games and it normally takes seven days to recover but having played on Monday night he's had less time than usual.
 He rarely trains, he mostly just goes to the gym to keep himself ticking over.
 But not running or anything like that.
 But even if he only plays 20 games a season, he's worth having because he's so good we have a much better chance of winning."

 King won his first game ever against Arsenal in the league on 14 April 2010, with a 2–1 win, of which he played 90 minutes.
 Exactly three weeks later, on 5 May 2010 King captained Tottenham to a 1–0 away victory at Manchester City, thus guaranteeing Tottenham's highest ever finish in the Premier League and securing entry into the qualification round of the UEFA Champions League for the first time.
 King had been a major doubt for the match having played against Bolton just 4 days earlier, however his performance in this game and many other games in early 2010 look to have secured his place in Fabio Capello's England squad for the 2010 FIFA World Cup in South Africa.
 On 16 May 2010 it was reported that King had signed a new two-year contract extension with Spurs which would keep him at the club until 2012.
 It was rumoured that King had been released by Tottenham after The Premier League released a list of players who would not be staying at their clubs; with King included on the list.
 This was confirmed to be incorrect by Tottenham, who said they were still in the process of offering King a new deal.

+The following season he made 3 appearances for Tottenham in the UEFA Champions League.
 In 2011, a steel statue of King was erected in Mile End Park.

 On 19 July 2012, King announced he would retire from football.
 He has continued at Tottenham as a club ambassador.
 Thierry Henry stated he was the best defender he had played against and the only one to tackle him without resorting to fouling.
 Throughout the whole of his career King received only eight yellow cards, unusual even for a relatively short career.

-Testimonial
+Post retirement appearances

 On 12 May 2014, Ledley made a final playing appearance at White Hart Lane in his testimonial match.
 King with a Guests XI featuring David Ginola, Teddy Sheringham and Dimitar Berbatov faced a Tottenham Hotspur team made up of first and reserve team players.
 The game finished 6–3 to the Ledley XI, with King opening the scoring from the penalty spot, and Louis Saha netting a second half hat trick for the XI.